dletorey/rebuild/src/posts/dummy-post.md

 ---
-title: This is a dummy post
+title: This is a dummy post,
+eleventyExcludeFromCollections: true
 ---
 ## Sub-heading